windy/wblog/README.md

 * QR Code attached article, scan and share it
 * Inpendent comment system, managed by yourself
 * Markdown supported, code highlight, especially for programmer, like you
-* Personalize it, commerial it, it depends on you
+* Personalize it, commercialize it, it all depends on you

 ### Goal

-Made it to the best Ruby on Rails Blog system in the world.
+Make it to the best Ruby on Rails Blog system in the world.

 ### Study it locally

-WBlog must run in Linux or Mac, it depends on Mongodb database.
+WBlog MUST run in Linux or Mac, it depends on Mongodb database.
 You can run it like a Ruby on Rails project as usual:

 1. Clone it